 These processes depend upon consensus understanding of the principles underlying drug development, clinical and research practices, regulatory review of submitted data, regulatory inspections and post-approval monitoring.
 Further, evolving technologies, capacities, and study design require periodic review and adaptation of the ICH guidelines.
 Harmonized technical guidelines to which global regulators commit can speed the process for efficient and effective registration, approval, and monitoring.
 A shared interpretation of these guidelines is essential to a cooperative and global effort to promote and protect public health.

-ICH selected the MRCT Center to conduct a pilot training and has subsequently endorsed the MRCT Center as an ICH Training Partner.
-Likewise, the Asia-Pacific Economic Cooperation (APEC) endorsed the MRCT Center as a Pilot Center of Excellence (CoE).
-Consequently, the MRCT Center hosted two pilot trainings with a focus on the global standards published by the ICH that address best practices for the design, conduce, and oversight of clinical trials.
-The goals of these multi-day training conferences were to build local regulatory capacity, particularly in emerging economies, in good clinical practices (GCP, ICH E6(R2)) and to facilitate review and oversight of multi-regional clinical trails (MRCTs, ICH-E17).
-The trainings were in-person, interactive, and case-based, facilitated by senior professionals from the European Medicines Agency (EMA), US Food and Drug Administration (FDA) , Health Canada, Health Products Regulatory Authority (HPRA) Ireland, Pharmaceuticals and Medical Devices Agency (PMDA, Japan), industry partners and MRCT Center Leadership.
+The MRCT Center has been endorsed by ICH as a training partner and designated as an Asia-Pacific Economic Cooperation (APEC) Training Center of Excellence.
+In 2017 and 2018 the MRCT Center hosted two pilot trainings with a focus on the global standards published by the ICH that address best practices for the design, conduct, and oversight of clinical trials.
+The goals of these multi-day training workshops were to build local regulatory capacity, particularly in emerging economies, in good clinical practices (GCP, ICH E6(R2)) and to facilitate review and oversight of multi-regional clinical trials (MRCTs, ICH-E17).
+The trainings were in-person, interactive, and case-based, facilitated by senior professionals from the European Medicines Agency (EMA), US Food and Drug Administration (FDA), Health Canada, Health Products Regulatory Authority (HPRA) Ireland, Pharmaceuticals and Medical Devices Agency (PMDA, Japan), industry partners and MRCT Center Leadership.
 In 2019, the MRCT Center conducted a multi-day training workshop focused on ICH GCP and MRCT guidelines at an in-country training in Canada.
 In February of 2020, the MRCT Center launched a 10- module online course on “Interpretation and Application of ICH E6(R2).”
 The online course is an introductory training that targets a wide audience including regulators, sponsors, IRBs, and clinical sites.
 The online course is freely accessible.
 Since the launch of this online course, the MRCT Center has been approached by several economies to conduct customized trainings.

 Current status: Active project